How Oral Health Affects Your Overall Health

 Healthier Mouth Healthier You

-Everyone forgets to brush in-between meals or goes to bed without brushing from time to time.
+Everyone forgets to brush between meals or goes to bed without brushing from time to time.
 Others skip their 6-month dental checkup for various reasons.
 That’s being human.
 Sometimes life responsibilities and challenges get in the way.
-But now that you’re aware of the mouth body connection, you can intentionally take steps to improve your dental care routines and overall health.
+But now that you know the mouth-body connection, you can intentionally take steps to improve your dental care routines and overall health.

 Orange Grove Family Dentistry